rebelsky/csc321-jekyll/_dev/_prelim/prelim.11.md

 ---
-title: Preliminaries for class 10
+title: Preliminaries for class 11
 section: prelim
 link: true
 ---
 ### News / Etc.

+* Apologies for the late start today.
 * Please let me know when you notice problems on the Web site.
 I think I've fixed most of them.
 (Okay, something is massively wrong with the generation of readings in the schedule, but that turns out to be a programming